Content 1100 styling change to allow custom header

 Black Lives Action Plan

-We committed to at least doubling our Black Heritage population in leadership positions by 2022 and to do more to engage and retain our Black colleagues and ensure they join and progress through our organisation equitably.
-We have surpassed the targets set for 2022 and set bold and ambitious 2030 targets for Partner and Director representation.
-One year on, we’ve made positive progress against both of those targets.
+We committed to at least doubling our Black heritage population in leadership positions by 2022 which we achieved, and to do more to engage and retain our Black colleagues, ensuring they join and progress through our organisation equitably.

-We are also proud to be part of the 10,000 Black Interns programme.
-From Summer 2022, we have offered a minimum of four weeks paid work experience, training and development aimed specifically at students of Black Heritage.
-We also host an annual KPMG Black Entrepreneur Awards, which aims to inspire, accelerate and celebrate success among Black Heritage entrepreneurs.
-And through our involvement with other broader initiatives, such as our voluntary work through the Prince’s Trust, we help improve educational opportunities and outcomes for disadvantaged young people, including those from Black communities.
+We also host an annual KPMG Black Entrepreneur Awards, which aims to inspire, accelerate and celebrate success among Black heritage entrepreneurs.
+One former winner received KPMG mentorship and went on to establish an award-winning business now valued at over £12m.
+And through our involvement with other broader initiatives, we help improve educational opportunities and outcomes for disadvantaged young people, including those from Black communities.

-Following its successful implementation two years on, our team won the large business award category at the Black Talent Awards in recognition of our accelerated efforts to execute progress on the Black inclusion agenda.
+Following its successful implementation, our team won the large business award category at the Black Talent Awards in recognition of our accelerated efforts to execute progress on the Black inclusion agenda.
+We have also been recognised by Business in the Community, and we won the Investing in Ethnicity’s ‘Outstanding Employer Award’ in 2023.

 Support drives success: Tyeisha’s story